noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

         is a multi-line
         comment */
     { /* $FlowIssue this is how you suppress errors inside JSX */ }
-    someCode('with errors, all previous lines applied to this')
+    someCode('with errors, all previous lines apply only to this line')

   // React type reference
   // this is how facebook does it, follow their lead or create your own framework